sleepingkingstudios/rspec-sleeping_king_studios/README.md

     include_examples 'has writer', :foo=

-Delegates to the `#has_writer` matcher (see Core/Has Reader, above) and passes if the actual object responds to the specified property writer.
+Delegates to the `#has_writer` matcher (see Core/Has Writer, above) and passes if the actual object responds to the specified property writer.

 ### RSpec Matcher Examples